-Sydney may take the cake for one of the most beautiful city skylines on the planet and the best beaches, (no bias there, whatsoever) but nestled in and around the big smoke and beyond our coastline is an epic line-up of next-level parks.
+Sydney may take the cake for some of the best beaches in the world, (no bias there, whatsoever) but nestled in and around the big smoke and beyond our coastline is an epic line-up of next-level parks.

-Whether you’re looking for the next best place to zen out, the ultimate space for a BBQ with mates, or just a nice stretch of green to kick a footy around, we’ve got you sorted.
+Whether you’re looking for the next best place to zen out with your house bubble, the ultimate space for a BBQ with four mates, or just a nice stretch of green to kick a footy around, we’ve got you sorted.
 From beachside and riverside parks to urban escapes, and even lush headlands for sunrise watching, prepare to be surrounded by natural bliss.

 All set?
 Grab the picnic basket, these are the best parks to check out in Sydney.

 Barangaroo Reserve is one of Sydney's newest parks—transformed from an old industrial terminal in 2015.
 Set across 15-acres, it sits pretty just west of the city on the foreshore in front of the shiny Barangaroo business and dining precinct.
 Its lawns and coves have been designed to reflect what the headland would have looked like before colonial life, with sandstone blocks lining pathways and gardens.
 Check our Nawi Cove and Stargazer Lawn for picnics.
 The Cutaway is the park's incredible subterranean gallery, carved out from the headland's rocky core.

 Most romantic park in Sydney?
 Yep, we'd back that.
 Pack a sunset picnic and watch the sky turn pink behind the Harbour Bridge and the twinkling lights of Luna Park.
 Within Observatory Park, also known as Observatory Hill, The Rotunda is a popular wedding destination and the Sydney Observatory, outside of COVID restrictions, runs nightly stargazing tours if you're searching for an after sunset activity.
 The area is off-leash for dogs.